Scripting interceptors

 This type of script is invoked after Safewhere Identify receives a token, but before it creates a login session for a user.
 This enables use cases such as custom validation rules for claims that an Identity Provider must return, or asking a user for more user information before creating a login session.

-You can use a script of this type to create an Interceptor to use for a Identity Provider.
+You can use a script of this type to create an Interceptor to use for an Identity Provider.

 Example